bbolli/herrnhuter-losung/README.md

 #### JSON

-`/api/today` returns a JSON object of today’s verse.
+`/api/today` returns a HTML-ized JSON object of today’s verse.

-`/api/YYYY-MM-DD` returns a JSON object of the date’s verse.
+`/api/YYYY-MM-DD` returns a HTML-ized JSON object of the date’s verse.

+`/api/raw/today` returns a raw JSON object of today’s verse.

+`/api/raw/YYYY-MM-DD` returns a raw JSON object of the date’s verse.